What Is Considered Tax Fraud in Albany, New York?

 • Forgery.

-The reality is that despite the degree of criminal tax fraud that has been alleged, it often includes other related crimes.
-These are noted below –
+The reality is that despite the degree of criminal tax fraud that has been alleged, it often includes other related crimes, including:

 New York tax authorities, primarily located in the capital region of Albany, are equipped with varying legal weapons in their combat against tax fraud.
 The New York Department of Taxation is essentially the state-level IRS.
 The state legislature has set forth serious criminal sanctions for those convicted of tax fraud.